-This chapter describes the steps necessary to install the SuperServer 6027R-72RFT+ into a rack and check out the server configuration prior to powering up the system.
-If your server was ordered without processor and memory components, this chapter will refer you to the appropriate sections of the manual for their installation.
+This chapter describes the steps necessary to install the system into a rack and check out the server configuration prior to powering up the system.
+If your server was ordered without the processor and memory components, this chapter will refer you to the appropriate sections of the manual for their installation.